darwinJK/CaptainGame/README.md

 platform : Android studio

 This app is mainly used as a sample project for testing buttons input and diplaying output.
-The new uodate was that the practical application of viewModel has been implemented in this app.
+The new update was that the practical application of viewModel has been implemented in this app.
 It can be viewed at any rotation without losing current data status.

 How to play :